Gait Characterization in Duchenne Muscular Dystrophy (DMD) Using a Single-Sensor Accelerometer: Classical Machine Learning and Deep Learning Approaches: Results

-We evaluated CML algorithms using CFs (CML-CF, Fig-\ref{FIG:re-dl}) and raw data (CML-RAW, Fig-\ref{FIG:re-dl}).
-We report the best classifier's accuracy among 6 different CML techniques: RF, DT, SVM, kNN, GNB, and LR.
-For each feature type (clinical or raw), three different methods were used: no projection, PCA projection, and LDA projection.
-Each group of results represents one of seven different activities mentioned previously.
+We evaluated the CML approach using temporospatial gait CFs.
+We report the classifier's accuracy among 6 different CML techniques: RF, DT, SVM, KNN, GNB, and LR.
+For CML-CF, three different methods were used: no projection (CML), PCA projection (CML-PCA), and LDA projection (CML-LDA).
+Each group of results represents one of the eight different activities mentioned previously.
+Our models achieved the best accuracy of 100\% in self-selected-walk speed (SC-L3) and exceeded 96\% in both fast-walk/jog/run speeds (100MRW) and fast-walk speed (6MWT).